-Sanctioned limit in a CC account means the maximum amount that can be withdrawn by the borrower from the account.
-The borrower cannot draw funds beyond the sanction limit irrespective of the value of the stock held.
-The drawing power denotes the permissible value of amount that can be drawn from the account.
-The drawing power of a CC account is calculated from value of the total stock held as per the latest periodic stock statement submitted by the borrower.
-The value of unpaid stock and obsolete stocks is deducted from total stock to arrive the net paid stock.
-The net paid stock minus margin fixed in the sanction (say 25%) will be the drawing power.
-However drawing power cannot be more than sanctioned limit.
-In bills finance the sanctioned limit and drawing power are same.
+A sanctioned limit in a CC account means the maximum amount that can be withdrawn by the borrower from the account.
+The borrower cannot draw funds beyond the sanctioned limit irrespective of the value of the stock held.
+The drawing power denotes the permissible value of the amount that can be drawn from the account.
+The drawing power of a CC account is calculated from the value of the total stock held as per the latest periodic stock statement submitted by the borrower.
+The value of unpaid stock and obsolete stocks is deducted from the total stock to arrive at the net paid stock.
+The net paid stock minus the margin fixed in the sanction (say 25%) will be the drawing power.
+However, drawing power cannot be more than a sanctioned limit.
+In bills finance, the sanctioned limit and drawing power are the same.

-- What is the difference between loan and debt?
+- What is the difference between loans and debt?

-- What is the difference between the first charge and second charge
+- What is the difference between the first charge and the second charge

 - Difference between Prime and Collateral security